How To Use Your AI Suno Project With a Nashville Recording Studio

 - AI has a certain “fake” sound to it.
 Real singers and real musicians will impart the missing human element

 - To avoid rejection.
 Many A&R reps in Nashville and elsewhere summarily reject anything to do with AI as soon as they recognize it.
-It’s a threat, they aren’t going to promote it.
+AI generated music is a direct threat to their and their peers’ livelihood, they aren’t going to sign it, listen to it or promote it.

 - To sing it themself.
 Songwriters hire us to provide human musicianship then add their vocals.

 - For originality and quality.
 AI can provide a demo song that is catchy but, hey, haven’t I heard that same hook before with different words?
 That guitar solo, isn’t it nearly identical to the solo on a hit you know.
 AI builds on existing hit songs.
-Therefore it basically plagiarizes that content so much of it isn’t very original.
+Therefore it basically plagiarizes that content so much of it may sound cool, but isn’t original.

 For one or more of those reasons, you may find yourself seeking a producer to help take your songs to the next level.

-The first thing you should do is approach the studio with a very clear list of why you need them.
-Example: Not “I want you guys to record this again.”
-Rather, “I want this with a female singer instead of male, a short guitar solo inserted after the bridge and the chorus needs another repeat after the solo.
+The first thing you should do is approach the studio with either a “you guys are the pro’s, do your thing” mentality or a very clear list of what you want.
+Example: Not simply, “I want you guys to record this again.”
+Rather, “I want this with a female singer instead of male, a short guitar solo inserted after the bridge and the chorus needs another repeat after the solo.”

 Second, list the things you like about the AI version.
 “I love the intro.”
 “I love the AI singer’s tone” etc.